AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/04.logcat/docs.en.md

 5. Send this log to our [Support Team](support@adguard.com)

->Note: It is advisable to specify the HelpDesk order number or the GitHub request number.
+>Note: Our support team will process your ticket much faster if you specify the HelpDesk ticket number or the GitHub issue number in your message to support.